Posted - July 5, 2022

 Background Check

-Nannying is an extremely accessible career: it doesn’t usually require a lot to get started.
-In theory, anyone could wake up one day, decide they want to become a nanny and start advertising their services.
 You can’t necessarily entrust the care of your children to just anyone, though, so potential nannies must pass a background check.
-This would usually be one of the last steps in hiring a nanny.
+This would usually be one of the last steps on how to hire a nanny.
 You’ll want to inform them upfront that you plan on running a screening (in some states, it’s illegal to run one without consent or notice).

 Extras